Mario Kart 64Four-Player Chaos

 | Core Loop | Race, drift, recover, sabotage, repeat |

-Weight-class handling, item chaos, drifting, slipstream speed boosts, wide track layouts, memorized shortcuts, and local multiplayer rivalry.
+Weight-class handling, item chaos, drifting, mini-turbo timing, rocket starts, wide track layouts, memorized shortcuts, and local multiplayer rivalry.

 Mario, Luigi, Peach, Toad, Yoshi, Wario, Donkey Kong, and Bowser — divided into light, medium, and heavy classes with different speed and handling profiles.